Mankell Family History

 Otto August (OA) Mankell

 OA painted in oils also, focusing on the Swedish landscapes.
 His works include aerial views of Swedish towns and countryside.
 OA was a pioneer in an artist's professional use of hot air balloons.
 OA would paint while up in the balloons.
-From the air he also designed the first Lidingö bridge, between Lidingö Inn and Larsberg, on Lidingö, an island east of Stockholm.
+From the air he also designed the first Lidingö bridge, between Lidingö Inn and Larsberg, on the island east of Stockholm.

 An aerial view of Lidingö Island.
 Painting by OA Mankell